 - Testimonials are perceived as less trustworthy than reviews.

 Businesses enjoy using testimonials because they show off the best of them.
 What’s more, testimonials are easy to host on the site.
+If you’re using your own site to host reviews, using an Algolia alternative for search is a good idea.
 On the other hand, prospective customers know that the companies edit that information.
 As a result, there’s no chance for a negative testimonial to appear on a corporate website.
 Even you’re totally honest, your prospects will always suspect that you polish up testimonials or even make them up completely.

 As a result, making testimonials as trustworthy as possible is a big deal for every business.
 Luckily, there are a few tested-and-tried ways to make testimonials more credible.
 You can post more authentic video testimonials, add customers’ names and pictures to their testimonials, make sure the comments are specific and highlight a particular aspect of your service, and many more.